windkomo/oldblog/source/_posts/dualorbii.md

 ### Then not so good

-After a little while comes the first battles.
-The game switches to a Suikoden like view in the sense that character are taller and looked at from behind in the lower left corner while ennemies are facing you in the upper right corner.
+After a little while come the first battles.
+The game switches to a Suikoden like view in the sense that characters are taller and looked at from behind in the lower left corner while enemies are facing you in the upper right corner.

 Ok.
 The battle music is annoying.
 Especially the trumpet part.
 Excluding that part it's acceptable.
 But it's the only battle theme of the entire game.
 That's right, even bosses, even the FINAL boss has the same crappy battle music.
 Even NES games had boss battle themes !
 It might seem like a minor detail, but it really makes boss battles underwhelming.
 That's not acceptable.